-Curtin University Library provides guides to the following standard referencing styles:
+Curtin University Library provides [guides](#) and support materials to the following standard referencing styles:

 - American Psychological Association (APA)

 - Chicago Author-Date

+- Australian Guide to Legal Citation (AGLC)

-- Vancouver.
+- Vancouver

 The Library also provides links to other referencing styles, e.g. Harvard, Footnotes (Chicago/Turabian style) and Modern Language Association (MLA).
-For further information see <http://libguides.library.curtin.edu.au/content.php?pid=141214>

-Each referencing style guide has examples of how to insert the citation (also called the 'in-text citation') into your written work and how to format the references provided at the end of the work.
+Each referencing style guide has examples of how to insert a citation (also called the 'in-text citation') into your written work and how to format the references provided at the end of the work.
 There are two approaches to in-text citations: